 Please contact us using the details in section 1 of this notice if you would like more information about this.

 We draw your attention to your following rights under data protection law:

-• right of access to your personal data, and the right to request a copy of the information that we hold about you and supplementary details about that information – you will be asked to provide proof of your identify and residential address, and we may ask you to provide further details to assist us in the provision of such information
+- right of access to your personal data, and the right to request a copy of the information that we hold about you and supplementary details about that information – you will be asked to provide proof of your identity and residential address, and we may ask you to provide further details to assist us in the provision of such information

 - processing of personal data concerning you for direct marketing

 - decisions being taken by automated means which produce legal effects concerning you or that similarly significantly affect you

 - in certain other situations, to our continued processing of your personal data